acurber91/open-traffic-detector/README.md

         port:               # Broker port number.
         topic:              # Topic to publish to.

-Once the configuration file is completed, the software can be simply be executed like every other Python script:
+Once the configuration file is completed, simply run it like every other Python script:

     $ python3 open-traffic-detector.py